timofeysie/khipu/docs/sprints/sprint-2.md

 13. Cannot read property 'en' of undefined on user description update
 14. #54 Allow links on detail pages to work
 15. DONE - Start using GitHub projects
+16. Cognitive biases parsing has regressed (maybe)
+17. User description update not working
+18. Set default user description not working
+19. Title not showing for items with no descriptions?

 ## Work notes